Rolandir/arduino/README.md

 2 18650 Rechargeable Battery 3.7V

-2 18650 Li-ion Battery Holder with switch on/off
+2 18650 Li-ion Battery, one holder with a switch on/off

 1 chassis 3D printed with Snapmaker J1S PLA